Skip to main content

 • Your child’s age, overall health and medical history

-At Children’s Hospital of Philadelphia, a multidisciplinary team of pediatric orthopaedic surgeons, nurses, prosthetists and physical therapists collaborate to create a customized treatment plan that may include staged surgeries, limb-lengthening procedures and prosthetics to address your child’s functional defects.
+At Children’s Hospital of Philadelphia, a multidisciplinary team of pediatric orthopedic surgeons, nurses, prosthetists and physical therapists collaborate to create a customized treatment plan that may include staged surgeries, limb-lengthening procedures and prosthetics to address your child’s functional defects.

 Children with severe PFFD may require a prosthetic to walk.
 Because of this, treatment is geared toward improving how your child’s body works with the prosthetic.
 The goal is to improve your child’s overall function so they can move and develop at a pace similar to their peers.